 I can guarantee that his scowling teen was 500% more scandalized by being referred to as a “child” in public than she was by a word I said.
 Words only have power if you give it to them.
 (Of course, I shut my yap right after that.
 I may not have agreed with the guy but I’m not a jerk.)

-Speaking of which, there are certain times when I don’t think swearing is necessary.
+Speaking of which, there are certain times when I don’t think swear words in young adult fiction are necessary.
 If it’s every other word, that might be too much.
 If it’s peppered in to be hip or cool or edgy, then it will come across as forced.
-Some people circumvent the issue by creating their own colorful vocabulary that’s supposed to stand in for swearing.
+Some people circumvent the issue by creating their own colorful vocabulary.
 If the language is natural enough, this could work, but it mostly feels contrived to me.
 The important thing to remember is that nobody’s forcing you to do anything, it’s your manuscript.
 You can swear if you want to but, by the same token, if you don’t want to swear, you can write a clean manuscript and that’s just fine, too.
+There aren’t any hard and fast rules about swearing in children’s books.

-If, though, as mentioned above, the swear word is a conscious choice, a careful choice, then there’s no problem with it.
+If, though, as mentioned above, including swear words in young adult is a conscious choice, a careful choice, then there’s no problem with it.
 An editor or agent can always let you know if something is too much or not right.
-And if you do publish a book with any kind of content — swearing, violence, drugs, drinking, sex — there will always be people who balk.
+And if you do publish a book with any kind of content — like sex in young adult fiction — there will always be people who balk.

 But you know what?
 Fuck ‘em.